imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 ## Installation
-To use the [Google Colab], there is no need for installation.
+To use the [Google Colab](https://colab.research.google.com/drive/1JI7ysqFf3tvdi6Df4YUsSZ8RbuXw8wba?usp=sharing), there is no need for installation.
 You just need to run the `Environment setup` section twice (runtime ~20 min), import your dataset (local or Google Drive) and you are ready to go!

 If you desire to use the Rstudio script, you can download the repository to your PC via direct dowload or git clone https://github.com/AlievaRios/BEHAV3D_Tumor_Profiler.git in Git Bash.\
 To that purpose, the BEHAV3D Tumor Profiler uses the following R libraries (version used with R 4.3.3) :